baloise/corellia/README.md

 use the following comand to lint openapi.json
 ```
-node_modules\.bin\spectral.cmd lint docs\openapi.json
+node run spectral
 ```
-.spectral contains the rules and functions/ contains the custome functions used in the rule Custom example rules are:
+`.spectral` contains the rules and `functions/` contains the custom functions used in the rule

+Custom example rules are:
  - Version must be 3.0.1
  - all post actions must have X-Caller-Name and X-EventId in the header